jhessin/vscode-coffee2preview/README.md

 # coffee2preview

+# NOTICE: This repo is archived.
+No longer maintained.
+Feel free to use/create a fork if you are interested.

 ## An extension for Visual Studio Code™️

 This is an extension for developing coffeescript allowing you to preview the compiled javascript in a syntax highlighted side panel.